 Award badges stacked as trust signals

-The dark blue hero leads with “YOUR TRUSTED AGENCY FOR ROI-DRIVEN DIGITAL MARKETING” and a “SPEAK WITH AN EXPERT” button.
-Phone in the header, “Get Started” CTA.
+The hero skips straight to ROI and drops visitors into a consultation booking flow.
 Service pages go deep, especially the multi-location marketing page covering franchise-specific challenges that generalist agencies skip.

-Team authenticity scores mid-range.
-The about page has some leadership detail but isn’t deeply personal.
+The about page stays corporate, with some leadership detail but nothing deeply personal.
 Adding founder video content or named-team case study attributions would round out the credibility story.

 Kota